2017 Peshawar Zalmi season

 The Peshawar Zalmi is a franchise cricket team that represents Peshawar in the Pakistan Super League.
-They are one of the five teams that had a competition in the 2017 Pakistan Super League.
+They were one of the five teams that competed in the 2017 Pakistan Super League.
 The team was captained by Darren Sammy, and they stand on first position after winning four matches from their eight matches in the PSL 2017.
 The team won the tournament after defeating Quetta Gladiators in final.

 Squad

 Peshawar traded Aamer Yamin for Sohaib Maqsood of Lahore Qalandars during the off-season.
 During the 2017 Pakistan Super League players draft they retained 10 players and signed eight, including Overseas players Shakib Al Hasan, Eoin Morgan, Chris Jordan and Alex Hales.
 Shakib and Tamim were not available for selection during the initial stage of tournament due to national duties.
 Later Alex Hales and Shakib were replaced with Tillakaratne Dilshan and Marlon Samuels and Mohammad Shahzad was replaced with Andre Fletcher while Tamim Iqbal was replaced with Samit Patel.